Innovation-Portal-code/Chip/README.md

  ```bash
  git commit --amend -S --no-edit
  ```
  This will update your last commit to be signed.

+ Or just commit from your local (non-devcontainer) terminal.

 ## Running tests